Your garden plot may be forfeited if any of the following occur:

 - is approved by the registrar;

 - satisfies the plot workday requirement if not already done.

 - Any plot “given” to another individual without satisfying these three conditions will be considered forfeit and reassigned.

 No Workday Fee

-- Gardeners who are unable to work a shift at a workday can pay a “no workday option” fee of $32.
-This fee must be paid by Dec.
-1, 2017.
+Gardeners who are unable to work a shift at a workday can pay a “no workday option” fee of $32 which must be paid by the 1st of December.